 This generation of motor and chassis can be traced back to 2011 and a quick glance of our owners’ reviews section for that and the 2016 model show nothing but glowing reviews for reliability and durability.
 The introduction of a new style of valve train is unlikely to change that and anyway, how many road riders will ever stress a 200bhp engine?

 Value vs rivalsNext up: Equipment

-But by the same token you are getting a bike that has remained visually fairly unaltered over the years and it still lacks a TFT dash and any connectivity or datalogging apps, which does make it seem a little behind the game.
+But by the same token you are getting a bike that has remained visually fairly unaltered over the years.
+It’s lacking the latest and greatest brakes, 200 section rear tyres, electronics and gadgets.
+It doesn’t even have a TFT dash, Bluetooth connectivity or datalogging apps, which does make it seem a little behind the game.

 In terms of sportsbike technology, the Ninja has just about everything with three power modes, five-stage traction control (you have to be stationary to deactivate it), angle-sensitive ABS and traction control, launch control, anti-wheelie, engine brake control and 2019 sees an autoblipper function added to the quickshifter.

 But, and this is a big but, the LCD dash is horribly dated when compared to the current crop of TFT displays and that really takes the shine off the Ninja.
-To gain semi-active suspension you need to invest a further nearly £5000 in the SE model, which also comes with Marchesini wheels.
+To gain semi-active suspension you need to invest nearly £5000 more for the SE model, which also comes with lightweight forged aluminium Marchesini wheels.

 |Engine type||Liquid-cooled, 16v, inline four|